 Much like the internet itself, there will be winners and losers in the intermediary spaces.
 E-commerce changed the retail landscape.
 Information searches replaced travel agents.
 Some intermediaries will embrace the technology shift early, becoming the trusted provider of the technology services.
 Some will move to use regulatory frameworks to push back on the use of the technology through lobbying and legislative efforts.
 Disruption is messy and takes a long time.

-8. Illegal Content On Public Blockchain Networks
+8. Lack of Control of Content On Public Blockchain Networks

 Another limitation of public blockchain networks is that inclusion of embedded illegal materials (a copy of which all node operators are forced to keep) creates potential liability for blockchain node operators and threatens blockchain integrity.
 Node operators are faced with the choice of being subject to liability or forced to delete the unlawful content.